-Canon 6D Mark II versus Canon 760D
+Canon 6D Mark II vs 760D

-The Canon EOS 6D Mark II and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and February 2015.
+The Canon EOS 6D Mark II and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were announced, respectively, in June 2017 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D Mark II) and an APS-C (760D) sensor.
-The 6D Mark II has a resolution of 26 megapixel, whereas the 760D provides 24 MP.
+The 6D Mark II has a resolution of 26 megapixels, whereas the 760D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is notably smaller (17 percent) than the Canon 6D Mark II.
 Moreover, the 760D is markedly lighter (26 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the 760D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 6D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (760D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 6D Mark II||144 mm||111 mm||75 mm||765 g||1200||Y||Jun 2017||1,999||amazon.com|